CBD for Labrador Retrievers: Joint Health & Beyond

 Joint Supplements

-Glucosamine, chondroitin, and omega-3 fatty acids are well-established joint supplements that complement CBD’s anti-inflammatory effects.
+Glucosamine, chondroitin, and omega-3 fatty acids are well-established joint supplements that complement CBD’s anti-inflammatory support.
 Many Lab owners use CBD alongside these supplements for a multi-pathway approach to joint health.

 Physical Rehabilitation

 Veterinary rehabilitation (underwater treadmill, therapeutic exercises, laser therapy) can significantly improve joint function and muscle support.
-CBD’s pain-reducing effects may help your Lab participate more fully in rehab sessions.
+CBD supplementation may help your Lab participate more fully in rehab sessions.

 Environmental Modifications